era-epoch/mod-chess/README.md

 ![image](https://user-images.githubusercontent.com/60946703/222978546-ff613476-510b-4bb8-9ea0-c0831e02afa4.png)

-In order to run the project locally, clone the repository, install dependencies, then run ```npm run dev```
+In order to run the project locally, clone the repository, install dependencies, then run ```npm run dev``` in the root folder.